handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Exclude rows from filtering

-You can disable filtering for specific rows by manipulating their indexes.
+You can disable filtering for specific rows by changing their indexes.
 This lets you keep portions of data visible at all times, regardless of any filters you apply.

 For example, in the following demo, filtering doesn't affect the first and the last row.